deohs/coders/demos/data_import/epa_aqi/getAQI.md

 ### B. Get more parameters from multiple sensor locations

-1. Modify WA Ecology example provided here to get temperature, humidity, and ozone (O<sub>3</sub>) as well as PM2.5.
+1. Modify WA Ecology example provided here to get "Temp Amb 10m" and "BC_633" as well as "BAM_PM25" from a single web request.
-2. Then modify further to  collect from multiple sites using a loop, lapply, etc. to avoid copying and pasting code.
+2. Then modify further to collect from multiple sites, one request per site, using a loop, lapply, etc. to avoid copying and pasting code.
 3. Assemble the results into a single dataframe and save as a CSV file.
 Include the current date in the filename in ISO format (YYYY-MM-DD).